 |Copyright © Nucleus Medical Media, Inc.|

-- The baby's body does not get rid of bilirubin very efficiently in the first days of life.
+- The baby's body does not get rid of bilirubin in the first few days of life

-- The liver may be impaired by an infection or liver disease.
+- The baby has liver problems, such as infection or liver disease

 - Baby has a different blood type than mother, resulting in hemolysis

-- Large bruises or a condition called cephalhematoma (bleeding under the scalp related to labor and delivery)
+- Large bruises or bleeding under the scalp due to labor and delivery

 - Certain liver enzyme deficiencies